kellyke01/bootcamp-project3/README.md

 - Total Percentage of Registered Voters that Voted

 Our visualization map included the following user-driven interactions:
-- Textboxes with HTML for
+- Textboxes with text formatting in HTML for County, Candidate, Party, Pecentage of Registered Voters
+- Control Toggle Box for the above three views

 **Seaborn Python Library**:

 This Python Library was one not convered during class.
-We used it for the enhanced color palette, specifically for the color-blind palette, since we wanted the data in the bar chart to be usable by all.
+Using Jupyter Notebook, we used Seaborn for the enhanced color palette, specifically for the color-blind palette, since we wanted the data in the bar chart to be usable by all.

 **Primary GitHub Repository Link**: